Morgan Hentz

-Morgan Irene Hentz (born July 27, 1998) is an American professional volleyball player who plays as a libero for the United States women's national volleyball team.
+Morgan Irene Hentz (born July 27, 1998) is an American professional volleyball player who plays as a libero for the United States women's national volleyball team and the Omaha Supernovas of Major League Volleyball.

 Early life

 Hentz was born to Mike and Kerin Hentz and grew up in Lakeside Park, Kentucky.
 She is the oldest of four siblings.

 Hentz began playing volleyball while in third grade.
 She gained an interest in volleyball because she wanted to play with friends and enjoyed traveling to tournaments.
 She attended Notre Dame Academy where she played volleyball and graduated in 2016.
 She finished high school as the 22nd ranked recruit in the nation and was named Kentucky's Gatorade Player of the Year as a senior.
 She committed to Stanford University to play collegiate volleyball.

 Career

 College

 While at Stanford, Hentz was the starting libero all four years.
 She helped Stanford win NCAA national championships in 2016, 2018 and 2019.
 She was named Pac-12 libero of the year in 2017, 2018, and 2019, and was a three-time AVCA First Team All-American.
 She finished her Stanford career with 2,310 digs, which ranks first all time in Stanford volleyball history and fourth all time in Pac-12 history.

 In addition to playing on Stanford's indoor team, she also played on Stanford's beach volleyball team in 2017, 2018 and 2019.